GEO-IASS/ImageRetrieval-3/README.md

 ####Some images from each topic 6
 ![Topic 6](typ_images6.png)

+In the below images z refers to topics (1 to 6) and d refers to image (document) and w refers to feature(word).
 ###Retrieval Example
 ####Similar images retrieved based on 1st image(titled 109) is
 ![Image retrieved](figure1.png)